JuliaDatabases/Redis.jl/README.md

 ### Commands with options

 Some Redis commands have a more complex syntax that allows for options to be passed to the command.
 Redis.jl supports these options through the use of a final varargs parameter to those functions (for example, `redis_scan`).
 In these cases, the options should be passed as individual strings at the end of the function.
-For example:

 ```
 redis_scan(conn, 0, "match", "foo*")